cdslaborg/paramonte/example/Gaussian/Python/README.md

 ## Build

-The instructions for building the Python interface of ParaMonte library are identical to the C interface, except that, the library type at the time of build must be set to `dynamic` (as oppposed to `static`).
+The instructions for building the Python interface of ParaMonte library are identical to the C interface, except that, the library type at the time of build must be set to `dynamic` (as opposed to `static`).

 ## Usage

 **Environment**

-- **Install Anaconda distribution of Python 3**: The Python interface of ParaMonte minimally requires the following Python libraries: `numpy`, `scipy`, `pandas`, `seaborn`, `weakref`.
+- **Install Anaconda distribution of Python 3**: The Python interface of ParaMonte minimally requires the following Python libraries: `numpy`, `scipy`, `pandas`, `seaborn`.
 The Anaconda distribution of Python automatically comes with all of these packages when installed on your system.

 - **Optionally install a compatible MPI library**: For parallel simulations (via MPI), you will also need an MPI library already installed on your system.
 We recommend Intel MPI library which is avaialable for free from their website.
-On MacOS, OpenMPI can be used as Intel MPI library currently (as of January 2020) does not support MacOS.
+On macOS, OpenMPI can be used as Intel MPI library currently (as of January 2020) does not support macOS.

 **Running the ParaMonte example**